microsoft/durabletask-go/README.md

 ### Generating protobuf

-Use the following command to generate the protobuf from the submodule.
+Use the following command to regenerate the protobuf from the submodule.
+Use this whenever updating the submodule reference.

 ```bash
 # NOTE: assumes the .proto file defines: option go_package = "/internal/protos"